mdn/content/files/en-us/learn/css/css_layout/grids/index.md

 {{ EmbedLiveSample('A_CSS_Grid_grid_framework', '100%', 600) }}

-If you use the [Firefox Grid Inspector](/en-US/docs/Tools/Page_Inspector/How_to/Examine_grid_layouts) to overlay the grid lines on your design, you can see how our 12 column grid works.
+If you use the [Firefox Grid Inspector](/en-US/docs/Tools/Page_Inspector/How_to/Examine_grid_layouts) to overlay the grid lines on your design, you can see how our 12-column grid works.

 ![A 12 column grid overlaid on our design.](learn-grids-inspector.png)

 ## Test your skills!

 You've reached the end of this article, but can you remember the most important information?
 You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: Grids](/en-US/docs/Learn/CSS/CSS_layout/Grid_skills).

 ## Summary